We Help With Appeals for Veterans Disability Benefits

-At The Law Offices of F. Craig Wilkerson Jr., we have a commitment to helping our nation’s veterans in their time of need.
+At The Law Offices of Wilkerson, Jones & Wilkerson, we have a commitment to helping our nation’s veterans in their time of need.
 Our firm’s founder, Craig Wilkerson, is a former U.S. Marine Corps Captain and JAG Officer.
 If you are in the process of appealing a denied VA disability claim, then we encourage you to contact us for a free consultation.

 Below, our South Carolina disability attorneys answer some of the most common questions about veterans disability benefits.

 - What Are Different Types of Veterans Benefits?

 - Do I Qualify for Veterans Disability Benefits?

 - What Health Conditions Qualify for VA Benefits?

 - Do Disabled Veterans Have to File Taxes?